 This basic pine cone wreath will last for years.
 You can use it in so many different ways and customize it with seasonal elements!

-Step 3: creative variations of our DIY pinecone wreath
+Step 3: creative variations

 If you want to create an elegant wreath for everyday decor, add some evergreen cuttings to the wreath.

 The pine cones and jute around the wreath form provides great places to tuck in some fresh green cuttings.